Saad Baig To Lead Pakistan U19 Against Sri Lanka U19 - UrduPoint

 Saad Baig To Lead Pakistan U19 Against Sri Lanka U19

-Saad Baig will continue to lead Pakistan U19 against Sri Lanka U19 in the home series, set to be played in Karachi.
-The two sides will compete in a solitary four-day match, followed by a series of five 50-over matches
+Saad Baig will continue to lead Pakistan U19 against Sri Lanka U19 in the home series set to be played in Karachi and the two sides would compete in a solitary four-day match followed by a series of five 50-over matches.

-LAHORE, (APP - UrduPoint / Pakistan Point News - 7th Oct, 2023) B Saad Baig will continue to lead Pakistan U19 against Sri Lanka U19 in the home series, set to be played in Karachi.
-The two sides will compete in a solitary four-day match, followed by a series of five 50-over matches.
+PESHAWAR, (APP - UrduPoint / Pakistan Point News - 7th Oct, 2023) Saad Baig will continue to lead Pakistan U19 against Sri Lanka U19 in the home series set to be played in Karachi and the two sides would compete in a solitary four-day match followed by a series of five 50-over matches.

-The recently appointed seven-member junior selection committee, headed by Inzamam-ul-Haq, has selected the 16-member Pakistan U19 squad for the four-day match.
-The match is scheduled to take place from 15 to 18 October.
+The recently appointed seven-member junior selection committee headed by Inzamam-ul-Haq has selected the 16-member Pakistan U19 squad for the four-day match.
+The match is scheduled to take place from Oct 15-18

-Pakistan U19 squad - Saad Baig (captain and wicket-keeper), Ahmed Hussain, Aimal Khan, Ali Asfand, Amir Hassan, Arafat Minhas, Azan Awais, Hamza Nawaz, Huzaifa Ayub, Mohammad Ibtisam, Mohammad Ismail, Mohammad Zubair, Naveed Ahmed Khan, Shahmeer Ali, Shahzaib Khan and Wahaj Riaz
+Saad Baig (captain and wicket-keeper), Ahmed Hussain, Aimal Khan, Ali Asfand, Amir Hassan, Arafat Minhas, Azan Awais, Hamza Nawaz, Huzaifa Ayub, Mohammad Ibtisam, Mohammad Ismail, Mohammad Zubair, Naveed Ahmed Khan, Shahmeer Ali, Shahzaib Khan and Wahaj Riaz.

 Series schedule: